-Should: Should is used when a policy is considered best practice that is only waived if there is a significant rationale for an exception being made.
+Should: Should is used when a policy is mandatory, unless there is a significant rationale for an exception being made.

 May: May is discretionary, indicating that the Town could enforce the policy given specific circumstances.

 1.3 PLANNING PROCESS

 (To be completed for 2nd reading, once all elements are confirmed)